How to Meal Prep for Beginners

 Lime and lemon juice can give the smoothie some zest.

-How to Meal Prep for Weight Loss.
+How to Meal Prep for Weight Loss

 That is why meal prep is so effective for weight loss.
-As you can plan the type of meals you want, then prepare them.
+As you can plan the type of meals you want, and then prepare them.

 The wrong way to meal prep: